CNelias/CategoricalTimeSeries.jl/docs/Data_clustering.md

 print_results(model)
 ```
 Rows are clusters and columns correspond to the input categories.
 The result is the probability **p(t|x)** of a category belonging to a given cluster.
 Since most of the probabilities are very low, ```print_results``` **sets every p(t|x) > 0.1 to 1**. **p(t|x) < 0.1** are set to **0 otherwise** for ease of readability (see further usage for more options).
+The optimized parameters may vary from one optimization to the next as the algorithm is not deterministic, to obtain global optima, use the ```search_optima``` function (see below).

 ## Further usage
 To have a better grasp of the results produced by IB clustering, it is important to understand the parameters influencing the algorithm of **IB** model structures.